MOCK TEST - 4 - Verbal Ability & Reading Comprehension (VARC Section)

 Options:

-Japanese requested USA to produce exact duplicates of Ludhiana cars.
+Option (a): Japanese requested USA to produce exact duplicates of Ludhiana cars.

 Option (b): Japanese produce exact duplicates of Ludhiana cars.